For better recognition on L.L.C and Corporation, let's take Google and YouTube for example

 Directors take responsibility for the company’s overall management.
-They manage all the major business actions, such as the issuance of stock, the election of officers, the hiring of key management, the establishment of corporate policies and the setting of their own and key officers' salaries and compensation packages.
+They manage all the major Delaware business actions, such as the issuance of stock, the election of officers, the hiring of key management, the establishment of corporate policies and the setting of their own and key officers' salaries and compensation packages.

 Directors may make decisions and take action in pre-announced meetings with a quorum present, or without a meeting by unanimous written consent of all directors.
 Directors cannot give or sell their votes to other directors, nor can they vote by proxy.

 Ordinarily, directors may be removed and replaced – with or without cause – by the majority vote of the shareholders.
 This is the controlling role of majority shareholders.

 The officers work for the board of directors and handle the day-to-day business activity.
 Officers carry out the board's decisions and implement the board's policy.
 Officers are usually the President, Vice President, Secretary and Treasurer.
 The board of directors will appoint other officers such as CEO, Sale Manager, Operation Manager etc, to fit the company provision.